-His work on the Collingwood mural to date has brought back the original colours and Haring’s characteristic vibrancy.
+His work on the Collingwood mural has brought back the original colours and Haring’s characteristic vibrancy.
 It will ensure that this mural, painted as a gift to the people of Collingwood, will continue to be enjoyed by passers by and local, national and international art-lovers for many years to come.

 Keith Haring Mural - before restoration